University of East London

 The programme is a postgraduate course of full-time study and lasts for three years.
 There is no option to take the programme part-time.

-Intake is in late September or early October in accordance with commissioning rounds for clinical psychology training.
+Intake is in mid to late September or early October in accordance with commissioning rounds for clinical psychology training.
 Approximately 50% of trainee time is spent on clinical placement; around 30% is spent on academic teaching/study; and around 20% on research.
-Placements and teaching/research days and tasks run in parallel over the three years.
+Placements, teaching and research days and tasks run in parallel over the three years.
 The organisation and general timetable for modules is shown below.

 Academic